teaminsight-legacy/projectenv/INSTALL.markdown

 Install virtualenv
 ---------------------

-projectenv depends on virtualenv, so make sure you have virtualenv installed.
+projectenv requires virtualenv and pip, so make sure you have virtualenv installed.

     $ easy_install virtualenv
+    $ easy_install pip

+_Depending on how your system is setup, you may need to use `sudo` to install these packages.
+Once pip is installed you won't need to use sudo anymore._

 Install projectenv
 ----------------------------

     $ pip install projectenv

-_pip comes with virtualenv and is the preferred package manager to use with virtualenv_
+_Using pip is the only supported way to install projectenv._

 Edit your shell's configuration file
 ---------------------------------------